shuo-young/Hyperion/experiment_result/README.md

 - `wild`: the running output on wild dataset

   - `backend`: the running output of contract bytecode analysis on wild DApps.

   - `frontend`: the running output of description analysis on wild DApps.

   - `evaluation_wild`: the inconsistency detection results of each wild DApp.

   - `exp_category_wild`: the catogrized wild detection result according to the inconsistency type.

   - `sampling_exp`: sampling experiment based on the interval 10 and a confidence of 95%.
+    - We use `00_FP` in each directory to outline the false positives we find during evaluation on the random sampled results.

 ### FN and FP analysis details